-The historically significant sites and march route each provide for the inclusion and protection of the primary resources; they include sufficient surrounding area to provide a proper setting for the resources; and they offer sufficient land for appropriate use and development, if needed.
+An overall evaluation of feasibility is made after taking into account all of the above factors.
+Some management options are more feasible than others.
+The national park system includes many types of sites, a range of ownership and management approaches.
+The NPS also offers grant and technical assistance programs that help local communities achieve their goals for conservation and recreation.
+The five nationally significant sites each provide for the inclusion and protection of the primary resources; they include sufficient surrounding area to provide a proper setting for the resources; and they offer sufficient land for appropriate use and development, if needed.
 Current land uses, land ownership patterns, and planning and zoning would all support a range of NPS and partnership management approaches.
 Designation of a collaborative national park unit that works with property owners and local communities to protect the resources and provide public access, interpretation, education and other uses could be compatible with existing ownership patterns.

-There is potential for public access and enjoyment among the historically significant sites and march route.
+There is potential for public access and enjoyment among the significant sites and march route.
 Most sites are easily accessible from public roads, on major state or federal highways, and within a half a day's drive of major metropolitan areas.
 There are opportunities for a variety of visitor experiences at the sites and along the march route, and ample potential for development of additional visitor use opportunities.
 Despite resource degradation and threats to a few sites, most sites contain resources of high integrity.
 These sites are not subject to resource degradation or threats that would preclude management as a unit of the national park system.

 Significant public interest and support has been expressed during public scoping for the NPS to play a collaborative role in one or more nationally significant sites in partnership with other organizations and local communities.
-Organizations that own the Forty Acres, Filipino Community Hall, Nuestra Senora Reina de la Paz, the Santa Rita Center, and McDonnell Hall have indicated their interest in partnerships with the NPS.

 The social and economic impacts of NPS designation or other support/coordination role appear to be largely beneficial and would support the feasibility of NPS designation.
 Costs for establishment of a national park unit appear to be feasible, provided that partnership opportunities are pursued to support collaborative operations and development.